The efforts to advance women’s leadership at GSU has been heralded by several trailblazing women.

 Task Forces on Status of Women 1988-1999

 Georgia State University also participated with four other Georgia universities for the InGEAR Project: Integrating Gender Equity and Reform.
-Georgia State University InGEAR Director Dr. Molly Weinburgh, and strand leader, Dr. Beth Farokhi, were principal investigators of a climate study for women at Georgia State University entitled, Issues Dealing with Gender Equity: Institutional Self-Study 1990-1998.
-The study identifies institutional factors that affect advancement for women faculty, administration, and staff and includes recommendations that are supported by the AofW taskforce committee.
-A shortened version of the InGEAR Report (Highlights) may be viewed for a summary of findings.
+GSU’s InGEAR Director Dr. Molly Weinburgh, and strand leader, Dr. Beth Farokhi, were principal investigators of a climate study for women.
+The report, Issues Dealing with Gender Equity: Institutional Self-Study 1990-1998, identified institutional factors that affect advancement for women faculty, administrators, and staff and included recommendations supported by the AofW taskforce committee.
+A brief of the InGEAR Report (Highlights) is available.

-In 1999 the Ad Hoc Task Force on the Advancement of Women, appointed by the Provost and chaired by Marjorie Fine Knowles, was charged with developing an action plan to assist more women in the preparation for senior academic administration.
-The taskforce’s initiative was to review issues on the status of advancement of women at Georgia State University derived from earlier discussions among the President and the University’s Executive Committee.
-Its report, Ad Hoc Task Force on the Advancement of Women report, was issued in May 1999.
-The objective of the most recent task force report was to “develop an Annual Action Plan to assist more women at Georgia State University in preparing for senior positions in academic administration” and to “indicate the responsible committees and/or persons to implement the plan.”
+In 1999 the Ad Hoc Task Force on the Advancement of Women, appointed by the Provost and chaired by Marjorie Fine Knowles, was charged with developing an action plan to assist more women in preparation for senior academic administration.
+The Ad Hoc Task Force on the Advancement of Women report was issued in May 1999.

 Advancement of Women Office Established in 1999

-During these years the AofW created important programming for women staff.
-This included leadership development programming for women staff from 2005.
-This was formalized in 2012 as the Executive Leadership Academy for Women (ELAW), which continues today.
-The Women’s Mentoring Program was also established to inspire, empower and support women staff at Georgia State University through mentoring, training and networking.
+During these years, the AofW created meaningful programming for women staff.
+This included leadership development programming for women staff from 2005 and becoming the Executive Leadership Academy for Women (ELAW) in 2012.